Fluvial terrace: Types

 Strath terraces are the result of either a stream or river downcutting through bedrock.
-As the flow continues to downcut, a period of valley widening may occur and expand the valley width.
+As the flow continues to downcut, a period or periods of overall lower valley widening may nonetheless occur.
 This may occur due to an equilibrium reached in the fluvial system resulting from: slowed or paused uplift, climate change, or a change in the bedrock type.
 Once downcutting continues the flattened valley bottom composed of bedrock (overlain with a possible thin layer of alluvium) is left above either a stream or river channel.
 These bedrock terraces are the strath terraces and are erosional in nature.

 Unpaired fluvial terraces on the South Fork of the Shoshone River, Park County, Wyoming, 1923.
 The river at left has encountered a formation of erosion-resistant volcanic breccia, causing it to downcut more rapidly on the right, leaving terraces of different elevations.